Bitterness, Anger and Rage: Why You Should Let Go

 You’ve seen it, I’m sure.
 As an old IT consultant, I saw it all the time.
 Information security, an undervalued field that requires a great deal of capacity to do well, always had the worst of them but you could find them through the IT organization.
 They become angry and controlling, telling you how stupid you are.

-Because working beneath your capacity takes its toll.
+Because working beneath your capacity will extract its price no matter what you think.

 I’ve talked in the webinar about why working at a job just one level too small actually increases the pressure by factors of 3 or more.
 You have to cope with that pressure somehow.